 Best Brunch North London

-Sip on mimosas in a vintage-style eatery or feast on german cuisine with a glass of fine wine.
 North London’s Brunch spots do not disappoint.
+Here you can sip on mimosas in a vintage-style eatery or feast on German cuisine with a glass of fine wine.

 German Gymnasium Brunch

 Refined and classy, the German Gymnasium features a cocktail bar, buzzing Grand Café, and a very stylish space, where Mittel European dishes are served.

 Their brunch menu is served every Saturday and Sunday from 11:45 to 16:00.
 Mealtime is a feast with a long list of food to choose from— from starters, desserts, and everything in between.

 If you’re looking for a true German brunch experience, try the Bayerischer Wurstsalat or Herring “Hausfrauenart”.
 While their menu mainly consists of German foods, that’s not the only thing they serve.

 They also have familiar brunch dishes like croissants, burgers, and salads.
 A boozy brunch wouldn’t be complete without a morning brew– coffee or something stronger.
 German Gymnasium also offers a selection of beers and a special wine list, with some of the best wines from Austria, Germany, and beyond.

 Address| King’s Blvd, Kings Cross, London N1C 4BU

 Bourne & Hollingsworth Buildings

 Bourne & Hollingsworth Building is a big building with a restaurant, cocktail bar, greenhouse, cookery school, and your new favourite brunch spot all in one.